 - Residential facilities and shelters for seniors, adults, and children, as well as hotels and motels

 - Home-based care for seniors, adults or children

-For a complete list, read the state public health officer's list of Essential Critical Infrastructure Workers.
+Businesses that are considered essential should still maximize the number of employees who can work from home.
+For a complete list of essential businesses, read the state public health officer's list of Essential Critical Infrastructure Workers.

 Can I go hiking?
 What about seeing friends?

-- Yes, you can engage in outdoor activities for your mental and physical health, so it's OK to walk your dog, hike or ride a bicycle for exercise — as long as you maintain six feet of distance from all other people.
+- Yes, you can engage in outdoor activities for your mental and physical health, so it's OK to hike or ride a bicycle for exercise, as long as you maintain 6 feet of distance from all other people.
 However, a recent flood of visitors at popular beaches and parks has prompted officials to shut down several recreation areas.
 Health officials are now advising people to stay local in their outdoor activities, while many state parks have closed their parking lots to discourage people from crowding the parks.
 Check out our running list of park closures.

 - Gatherings of any size outside of homes and residences are prohibited, except if they’re for essential functions.